Samue1eun/FastAPI_Book_Crud_Learning/README.md

 Status codes

 # Don't forget to pip freeze > requirements.txt to ensure that the correct files and versions are up to date.

+# Databases with SQL Model

+In real-world applications it is essential to use a persistent database solution

+PostgreSQL is a database management system, open source and free.

+An Object-Relational Mapper (ORM) translates between a programming language, such as Python, and a database, like PostgreSQL.

+SQLAlchemy is the most popular ORM for Python mapping objects to database tables and providing a high-level SQL language.